Rules & Classes

 HERDSMANSHIP AWARD

-New For 2025: Anyone exhibiting animals will automatically be entered.
+Anyone exhibiting animals will automatically be entered.
 You will be judged by the public and other exhibitors that are at the show.
 You can decorate your display however you want.
-Things to watch are: neatness, attractiveness, cohesiveness with the yearly theme, etc. Judging will conclude by 10am on Saturday and the winner will be announced between the Beef and Dairy Show or at the lunch break, whichever is first.
+Things to watch are: neatness, attractiveness, cohesiveness with the yearly theme, etc. Judging will conclude by the start of the show on Saturday and the winner will be announced at the lunch break.
 The displays with the most votes will win a Special Merit Ribbon.

 SHOWMANSHIP